trek-view/basecamp/_posts/2021-10-15-lessons-learned-when-geotagging-photos.md

 For example, in this case we have two `GPSDateTime`'s, 2020:04:13 15:37:00.000 and 2020:04:13 15:37:01.000, with one point in between without a time.
 Therefore we can assume time is equidistant between the two with the time 2020:04:13 15:37:00.500.

+**A note on final points reported in GPMD**

+At the end of the GoPro telemetry there is not a final time.
+That is, some GPS points continue beyond final reported time (usually 3 or 4).

+In this case, we can calculate the final time as follows:

+1. Subtract the last reported GPSDateTime (end time) from the first reported GPSDateTime (start time)
+    * e.g. `2021:09:04 07:23:17.199` - `2021:09:04 07:22:56.299` = 20.9s
+2. Subtract the video duration metadata value from this:
+    * e.g. `21.2` - `20.9` = `0.3s`
+3. This will give you remaining seconds of video.
+Add this value to the final reported GPSDateTime to create the final time.
+    * e.g. `2021:09:04 07:23:17.199` + `0.3` = `07:23:17.499`
+4. It is then possible to calculate points in-between in exactly the same way as described earlier.

 **Note on duplicate points**

 In some cases, the telemetry might report duplicate points, because you're standing still.
 If latitude, longitude and altitude are all the same this is true.